netsec-ethz/fpki/README.md

     ├── cmd                                   # Executables.
 Log server and log signer ├── config                                # Config file for PCA and policy log ├── doc                                   # FPKI design
-    ├── fileExchange                          # Folder for exchanging files between PCA and policy log.
-Contains RPCs and SPTs.
+    │   ├── images
-    ├── images
+    │   └── performance_test_output           # Some results of the policy log performance
-    ├── performance_test_output               # Some results of the policy log performance ├── pkg                                   # Packages of the project ├── scripts                               # Scripts to clean and build the executables ├── test_cert                             # For test.
-Not important └── tests                                 # Some intergration tests.
+    ├── pkg                                   # Packages of the project ├── scripts                               # Scripts to clean and build the executables └── tests                                 # Some intergration tests.
 Unit tests are in the individual pkg